Pissaladière

 Place in center rack of oven and bake for 25 minutes.
 If the dough looks dry when removed brush with more olive oil.

 Pissaladière is delicious made on the grill in the summer.
 Follow the same steps as above to the point of assembly.
+Brush one side of dough with olive oil and lie the oiled side down on a medium hot grill.
+Brush the top with olive oil.

 Cook until the bottom is a crispy, golden brown.
 Slide off of grill using a cookie sheet or cutting board.
 Cut in squares and serve.